-Drug and alcohol usage in many forms of media (like movies, television shows, or social media) is often shown in a fun and humorous light that seldom produces negative consequences for those who use them (Partnership to End Addiction, 2023).
+Drug and alcohol usage in many forms of media (like movies, television shows, or social media) is often shown in a fun and humorous light that seldom produces negative consequences for those who use them.
 This image can increase a teenager's desire to try substances, especially when the message is sponsored by their favorite celebrity (Partnership to End Addiction, 2023).